Asymptotics of Random Lozenge Tilings via Gelfand-Tsetlin Schemes: Inverse Kasteleyn matrix

 {\bf2c.} (boundary parallel to the vector $(-1,1)$) Finally, let $1\le m\le N-1$, and $\bt(y,m)$ be close to the boundary of $\Pc$ of direction $(-1,1)$ (except for the leftmost such boundary which falls into the general case {\bf1}).
 We need to show that

 Since $\bt(y,m)$ is at the boundary, and thus the point $(y,m+1)$ is outside $\Pc$, we note that the top row particles must occupy positions $y-N+m-1,\ldots,y$ (see Fig.~\ref{fig:polygonal_region_tiling}).
-Then one can argue in the same way as in {\bf2b}, and also use Lemma \ref{lemma:Res_w=z}.
+Then one can argue in the same way as in {\bf2b}.

 This concludes the proof of the theorem modulo the below Lemma \ref{lemma:Res_w=z}. \end{proof}